seanhatton/repronim.org/content/resources/getting-started/_index.md

   * Principle:  Publishing re-executable paper
   * Foundations: Standards, Annotation

+## Richard the software engineer

-**Richard the software engineer** is responsible for developing the software in support of his lab’s research.
+Richard is responsible for developing the software in support of his lab’s research.
 High-level requirements are given to him, but he then has freedom in deciding how to implement solutions.
 He does not code exclusively but researches and plans his work: he must determine how to balance software engineering best practices with the limited resources available for research software engineering.

 **Richard’s interests**: Richard would like to generate software products that participate in community standards for data ingestion and export.
 He is aware of BIDS for standard input data representation, he needs to learn about 'output standards' such as BIDS derivatives and standardized output description (e.g. NIDM).
 He can be convinced that containerizing his software products can make them easier to deliver to his local clients (and for them to share with others who want to reproduce their work) and easier to support, compared to a bare metal software solution.

-### How can ReproNIM Help?
+**How can ReproNIM Help?**

 ReproNIM can help Richard learn how standards such as BIDs and NIDM can help with better data management.
 ReproNIM can provide Richard with demos and use cases to show why containerization is worth the effort.